 There’s no doubt that we love our pets.
-Having them by our side just makes life a little bit better.
-But there’s just one problem — they can stink.
-Whether they had an accident in the house or had a day of playing in the dirt — our beloved fur babies can make our houses smell not-so-fresh.
+Having them by our side makes life a little bit better.
+But there’s just one problem.
+They can stink.
+Whether they had an accident in the house or had a day of playing in the dirt, our beloved fur babies can make our houses smell not-so-fresh.
 And pet odor removal doesn’t sound like the most fun task.

-A smelly house with smelly pets can often be a deterrent to having guests over or maybe you don’t even want to be around it yourself!
-Luckily, there’s multiple ways to combat the faintest odors to the most powerful.
+A smelly house with smelly pets can often be a deterrent to having guests over, or maybe you don’t even want to be around it yourself!
+Luckily, there are multiple ways to combat the faintest odors to the most powerful.

-Dry shampoo.
-Sprinkle a powdered carpet cleaner of recently vacuumed carpet.
+- Dry shampoo: Sprinkle a powdered carpet cleaner of recently vacuumed carpet.
 Let the powder sit for about half an hour or as directed on the container.
-Vacuum once more to remove the cleaner and any dirts or smells from the carpet.
+Vacuum once more to remove the cleaner and any dirt or smells from the carpet.

-Wash your pet.
-Since your pets are the source of the stink it’s extremely important to bathe them on a regular basis.
-Make sure you’re using an animal-safe shampoo and be careful to avoid getting water in your pet’s ears.
-Pay special attention to any areas where they might have gotten into something smelly like their paws or their bottom.
+- Wash your pet.
+Since your pets are the source of the stink, it’s extremely important to bathe them regularly.
+Make sure you’re using an animal-safe shampoo, and be careful to avoid getting water in your pet’s ears.
+Pay special attention to any areas where they might have gotten into something smelly, like their paws or bottom.

-Replace litter boxes.
-Regularly scooping your litter box will easily prevent nasty pet odors, however, litter boxes will require a deep-cleaning every now and then as well.
+- Replace litter boxes.
+Regularly scooping your litter box will easily prevent nasty pet odors.
+However, litter boxes will require a deep cleaning now and then as well.
 Empty all the litter from the box and scrub with soap and water.
 Pour vinegar into the box and let sit for 30 minutes.
 Scrub and rinse.
-Once the box is dry, fill with new litter.
+Once the box is dry, fill it with new litter.

-Clean the cage.
-Whether you own a rabbit, gerbil, ferret or even use a dog crate — cleaning the cage or crate is crucial with pet odor removal.
-Empty all the contents and scrub the cage with soap and water (or other natural cleaners) and let air dry.
+- Clean the cage.
+Whether you own a rabbit, gerbil, ferret, or even use a dog crate — cleaning the cage or crate is crucial with pet odor removal.
+Empty all the contents, scrub the cage with soap and water (or other natural cleaners), and air dry.

 Eliminate Odors In The House